 The oil and gas production industry faces unique challenges separate from other manufacturers.
 Factors effecting the oil and gas industry range from natural disasters to the instability of nations.
 Tariffs and political agendas influence gas prices, increasing or decreasing profits.
 Dealing in one of the most volatile industries, oil and gas companies constantly face fluctuations, and then investors face these same risks when returns increase or decrease.

-Many rigs are in remote locations, particularly offshore ones which can be as far as 200 miles off the coast line.
+Many rigs are in remote locations, particularly offshore ones which can be as far as 200 miles off the coastline.
 Combatting equipment failure is a main priority due to the large amount of lost revenue from halts in production.
 In addition, oil rig equipment is exposed to harsher conditions, taking a greater toll on its integrity.
-Preventive maintenance (or PM) for equipment housed outdoors becomes a different ball game than indoor assets and requires a more calculated approach.
+Preventative or preventive maintenance (PM) for equipment housed outdoors becomes a different ball game than indoor assets and requires a more calculated approach.

 The production of oil has three stages, which require different compliance records and needs.
 While upstream deals with the exploration and development of locations to drill, mid- and downstream are focused on the actual extraction and refining.
 Risk is much greater financially for the upstream portion, while the mid- and downstream are mainly concerned with safety.
 Daily operating costs for rigs range depending on size and location, but a rough average runs around $1 million a day.